Curb appeal landscaping is more than just mowing the lawn once a week.

 Sealing your asphalt driveway is an easy fix by purchasing the products at any big box store and doing it yourself.

-If your driveway is interlocking brick and there are weeds, get rid of them one by one.
+If your driveway is interlocking brick and there are weeds, get rid of them one by one so they don’t return.

-Sometimes you’ll even find them at garage sales or for sale online from other homeowners who are upgrading.
+Sometimes you’ll even find them at garage sales or for sale online from other upgrading homeowners.

-What they don’t like you might love so it’s worth searching before buying them brand new.
+You might love what they don’t like, so it’s worth searching before buying them brand new.

 Shrubs and Plants